 Since hickory is a straight-grained wood, it’s highly durable, shock-absorbing, and lightweight.
 Moreover, the straight staves of the wood make it easier to carve handles from it in different manners.

-To measure the wood’s stiffness and resistance, we use the unit Modulus of Elasticity or MOE.
+We use the unit Modulus of Elasticity or MOE to measure the wood’s stiffness and resistance.
 It is a good indicator of the strength of any wood and can be measured in Mega Pascals or MPa at a 12% moisture level.
 The higher the MOE value, the stronger the wood is.